birdsley/IS477/README.md

 This repository explores the links between asthma and poor air quality over time.
 Our data workflow allows us to acquire, process, save, and document all data necessary to reproduce the results.

+**Reproducibility**

+To achieve the results we have obtained, all you have to do is go to the 'Actions' tab of our repository, and then run the 'workflow.py' script that is on the top level of the main branch.
+This will run all of our python scripts in the correct manner.
+From here, you can view results in the respective folder.

 **Data Acquisition Documentation**

 1. Air Quality Data
 We obtained annual county-level air quality data from the EPA’s Air Quality System (AQS).
 This dataset contains detailed measurements from monitoring sites in specific counties (note: not all U.S. counties are included).
+The year of the data that we chose was 2018.
+This is due to the fact that the asthma data was from 2020, and we wanted to ensure a gap in the data to measure cause and effect.
+We chose a two year gap is this was cited by researchers as an appropriate time window.

 Schema: